 Designed for the most demanding tasks, this CPU is a great choice to put in a Twitch streaming laptop.

-And if that is not enough, the manufacturer leaves you the option to upgrade to an even more powerful Nvidia GeForce RTX 3080.
+And if that is not enough, there’s the option to upgrade to an even more powerful Nvidia GeForce RTX 3080.
 You are unlikely to find a more powerful GPU even for pc gaming.

 RAM is of the DDR4 variety, as is the norm for gaming laptops, and there is 16GB of it, clocked at 2933 MHz, which is more than enough for streaming Twitch and playing video games and likely to remain so for quite a few more years.